-Of all the legends that have been selected to the Baseball Hall of Fame, Tom Seaver was elected with the highest percentage of votes.
-His nearly unanimous election exemplifies how universally respected he was as a pitcher and why he earned the nickname "The Franchise."
-Seaver's baseball cards are equally as respected and this top 10 list brings together his best cards appearances during this playing days and beyond.
+Of all the legends that have been named to the Baseball Hall of Fame, Tom Seaver was elected with the highest percentage of votes upon induction.
+His nearly unanimous selection exemplifies how universally respected he was as a pitcher and why he earned the nickname "The Franchise."
+The best Tom Seaver cards are equally as respected and this list brings together key card appearances during his playing days and beyond.

 Seaver started his career with a bang by becoming National League Rookie of the Year in 1967.
 He, along with teammate Nolan Ryan, would become the faces of the New York Mets in the late 1960s and early 1970s, leading the Miracle Mets team to the World Series in 1969.
 A 3-time Cy Young Award winner, Seaver would finish his career with 311 wins and more than 3,600 strikeouts.

-Tom Seaver's Topps rookie card is one of the most valuable from the 1960s but he has some affordable alternatives from the same time period that are more budget friendly.
+The Topps Tom Seaver rookie card is one of the most valuable from the 1960s but he has some affordable alternatives from the same time period.
 Switching gears, check out the 1969 Topps Stamps set or 1969 Topps Decals to find some mini options for Seaver.
 His expertise on the mound led him to be featured on many pitching leaders cards in several Topps sets and collectors can look for his 1971 Topps N.L.
-Strikeout Leaders card with appearance by Bob Gibson and Fergie Jenkins.
+Strikeout Leaders card with an appearance by Bob Gibson and Fergie Jenkins.

-Another great card that should be included in any collection, but didn't quite make the top list, is his 1976 Topps Record Breaker card honoring eight straight 200+ strikeout seasons.
-Seaver was traded to the Cincinnati Reds in 1977 and collectors can check out 1978 and 1983 Topps for his top cards from that era.
+Another great card that didn't quite make the top list is his 1976 Topps Record Breaker card honoring eight straight 200+ strikeout seasons.
+Seaver was traded to the Cincinnati Reds in 1977 and collectors can check out 1978 and 1983 Topps for his best cards from that era.

 A notable error card featuring Tom Seaver, or technically "not" featuring Seaver, can be found in 1985 Donruss in which a picture of pitcher Floyd Bannister was used on Seaver's card from the set.
 Donruss eventually corrected the error, resulting in there being two versions of card #424.

 Completists will enjoy tracking down the 1992 Pacific Trading Cards set devoted exclusively to Tom Seaver and covers his entire career.
-If you are a high-end collector, there are some amazing combo autograph cards with Nolan Ryan in 2005 Topps Co-Signers and with Dwight Gooden in 2015 Topps.
+If you are a high-end collector, there are some amazing combo autograph cards, including a pairing with Nolan Ryan in 2005 Topps Co-Signers and with Dwight Gooden in 2015 Topps.

 Because he pitched for two decades, a wide variety of collectors with different budgets can collect Tom Seaver cards.
-While no cards from the 1980s made the top ten, accessibility related to card value was a major focus utilized in constructing this list, along with factors like design and the overall significance of the given card.
+While no cards from the 1980s made the list, accessibility was a major focus utilized in constructing this list, along with factors like design and the overall significance of the given card.

 Top 10 Tom Seaver Baseball Cards